 Based upon student performance, the recommendations and performance should be reviewed after the next test or clinical experience.
-If performance has increased enforcement of recommended actions should occur until faculty determines the report and recommendations have been effective.
-If student performance decreases, faculty is encouraged to send the student for referral to Center for Student Success or SSNC depending upon course/clinical.
+If performance has increased, enforcement of recommended actions should occur until faculty determines the report and recommendations have been effective.
+If student performance decreases, faculty is encouraged to send the student for referral to the Director of the Student Success Center depending upon course/clinical.